supriyagupta07/PythonToDocker/README.md

-"# Hello World Docker App"
+"# Python program to Docker App"